 Our law firm helps people injured in bus crashes and the families of those who do not survive.
-Attorneys Fred Pritzker and Eric Hageman can be contacted regarding a lawsuit investigation at 1-888-377-8900 (toll free).
+You can contact our bus accident lawyers regarding a lawsuit investigation at 1-888-377-8900 (toll free).
 The information below is from the National Transportation Safety Board (NTSB).

 Greyhound Bus Crash Investigation